Solar Panels and Mortgages Explained

 Presuming they don’t take the solar panels with them, you simply become the owner of said panels when you complete your purchase.

-Even in these circumstances, though, lenders may want to check the warranty to make sure you can insure them.
-Plus, there is the issue of whether the panels were installed by a certified company.
+Even in these circumstances, though, lenders may want to check the warranty to ensure you can insure them.
+Plus, there is the issue of whether a certified company installed the panels.

 Microgeneration Certification Scheme

-Many of the problems with finding a mortgage for a house with solar panels are linked to the Microgeneration Certification Scheme (MCS) – a nationally recognised quality assurance scheme.
+Many problems with finding a mortgage for a house with solar panels are linked to the Microgeneration Certification Scheme (MCS) – a nationally recognised quality assurance scheme.

-To be eligible for FiT, homeowners were required to use MCS certified installers.
-But those who bought their solar panels outright or via hire purchase, may not have done so.
-While an MSC certified installation was not mandatory, it does give mortgage lenders confidence in the installation and the products used.
+To be eligible for FiT, homeowners were required to use MCS-certified installers.
+However, those who bought their solar panels outright or via hire purchase may not have done so.
+While an MSC-certified installation was not mandatory, it does give mortgage lenders confidence in the installation and the products used.

-Before approving a mortgage, lenders will need to check that the installation complied with guidelines (and building regulations if applicable), and any deviance will significantly limit your choice of lenders.
+Before approving a mortgage, lenders will need to check that the installation complies with guidelines (and building regulations, if applicable).
+Any deviance will significantly limit your choice of lenders.

-Where the MCS certification status is unknown, your pool of potential lenders will be very small and it’s likely that the provider’s legal team will need to be involved.
+Where the MCS certification status is unknown, your pool of potential lenders will be very small, and the provider’s legal team will likely need to be involved.

 We're so confident in our service, we guarantee it.